mlip-cmu/s2023/recitations/Recitation 5/Docker Demo Code/README.md

 * http://localhost:7004
 * http://localhost:7005

-Press Ctrl+C to stop the containers
+Press Ctrl+C to stop the containers or run `docker-compose down` to bring down the containers.
 # Load Balancer
 While the docker conatiners are running, do the following:
 ```